websocket-client/websocket-client/docs/source/examples.rst

 `Work in progress - coming soon`

-Using Unix Domain Sockets
+Connecting with Custom Sockets
 --------------------------------

-You can also connect to a WebSocket server hosted on a unix domain socket.
-Just use the ``socket`` option when creating your connection.
+You can also connect to a WebSocket server hosted on a specific socket using the ``socket`` option when creating your connection.
+Below is an example of using a unix domain socket.

 ::